xeongxwan/xeongxwan/README.md

-# 👋 Hi, I’m Seonghwan from South Korea 🇰🇷
+# 👋 Hi, I’m Seonghwan

 I’m passionate about coding and love solving challenging problems.
 When I’m not coding, I enjoy exploring Korea’s beautiful landscapes, indulging in delicious food, and spending time with friends and family.
 I’m excited to learn and grow as a developer.
 Let’s create something amazing together!